NandhaKishorM/Covid-19-drug-discovery-using-RNN-LSTMS-stack-augmented-RNN-and-RL-powered-by-Microsoft-Azure/README.md

 * pip install xgboost
 * pip install jupyter notebook

-# Demo Google Colab
+# Demo using microsoft azure
-* Download the folder and put it in Google drive
+* Use the ml notebook instance powered by GPU
+* clone this repo
-* Upload the notebook demo.ipynb and run it.
+* and use demo.ipynb notebook to run and test

 # Demo local sytem